usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 8. Places of public display or collection (e.g., museums, libraries, galleries);
 9. Places of recreation (e.g., parks, zoos, amusement parks);
 10. Places of education (e.g., nursery schools, elementary, secondary, undergraduate, or postgraduate private schools);
-11. Social service center establishments (e.g., day care centers, senior citizen centers,homeless shelters, food banks, adoption agencies); and
+11. Social service center establishments (e.g., day care centers, senior citizen centers, homeless shelters, food banks, adoption agencies); and
 12. Places of exercise or recreation (e.g., gymnasiums, health spas, bowling alleys, golf courses).

 #### Can a facility be considered a place of public accommodation if it does not fall under one of these 12 categories?